 Research-based pre-literacy and spelling programs are implemented with the support of education assistants.
 Current programs in operation include the PreLit Program and Words Their Way.
 Based on extensive research literature, Words Their Way allows teachers to highly differentiate classroom instruction so each child can work at their own developmental level.

 Reading and Viewing

 The school has injected considerable funds into expanding our reading resources including phonic, high interest/low level, guided, literacy circle and home readers, and books that support teaching of cross-curricula priorities including local, regional and global concepts, and sustainability.
 Students have also experienced amazing success with the online reading programs, Bug Club and Literacy Pro.
 Visits to the school and Midland Library, Book Fair and other initiatives enhance students' understandings and love of reading.

 Focus is placed on encouraging students to develop their ideas and plan their writing through oral language experiences and the use of genre frameworks before producing extended pieces of writing.

 A detailed scope and sequence for teaching writing genres, and punctuation and grammar - in line with the Western Australian Curriculum - have been developed to ensure whole school approaches are adopted.

-This year, the school has been included in a trial using Brightpath assessment and reporting software.
+The school is currently using Brightpath assessment and reporting software.
 The program is designed to support teachers in making accurate judgments about student performance so they can better target the needs of each individual student.